changtaoshuai/Marketing_Analytics/README.md

 inx_valid         = (df.ML_group>=80)&(df.ML_group<90)
 inx_test          = (df.ML_group>=90)
 ```
-Next, one important step in sentiment analysis is to transform text into vectors.
-I use **TfidfVectorizer** to transform the text and ignore **stop words** as they appear commonly and usually do not provide useful information.
+The last step before modeling in sentiment analysis is to transform text into vectors.
+I used **TfidfVectorizer** to transform the text and ignored **stop words** as they appear commonly and usually do not provide useful information.

 ```python
 corpus          = df['reviews'].to_list()